300,000 people are directly creating training data for AI

 LabelBox, operating under the brand Alignner has an unofficial subreddit with 14k members.
 They hire contractors in the USA, Canada, Australia, and New Zealand.

-I did not find a public claim from them about number of taskers, but we can estimate this using their subreddit numbers.
-We can use the claimed taskers to redditor ratios for Prolific (4.7 taskers/redditor) and Surge AI (3.2 taskers/redditor) and assume it’s about the same here for number of taskers - maybe 4 taskers/redditor.
-This results in 56k estimated taskers.
+I did not find a public claim from them about number of taskers, but we can estimate from the subreddit.
+The taskers-to-redditors ratio is 4.7 for Prolific and 3.2 for Surge AI; assuming about 4 here gives 56k estimated taskers.

 Aggregating the above

-However, it’s likely that many contractors sign up to multiple platforms.
-The most conservative estimate would therefore say that we should take the maximum rather than sum here - pointing towards Scale AI with 280,000 contractors.
+However, many contractors likely sign up to multiple platforms.
+The most conservative estimate would therefore take the maximum rather than the sum - pointing towards Scale AI with 280,000 contractors.

 Footnotes